Frequently Asked Questions

 Why is my product screen is blank, faint, or giving erratic readings?

 Check the battery, it may need replacing.
 If you are still receiving errors after battery replacement, remove the batteries.
 Press all the buttons-one at a time.
-Put the batteries back in. if issues still occur, please contact customer service at 281.482.1714 or firstname.lastname@example.org.
+Put the batteries back in.
+If issues still occur, please contact customer service at 281.482.1714 or email us.

 Why does my product screen display LLLL?

 If the temperature of your environment is within the thermometers' or hygrometers' measuring range, this error will occur if the probe is disconnected or damaged.

 If the temperature of your environment is within the thermometers' or hygrometers' measuring above the range, this error will occur if the probe is disconnected or damaged.

 Why are my two instruments displaying different temperatures?